AdS/CFT Correspondence with a 3D Black Hole Simulator: Introduction

-Here we propose a quantum simulator for 3D black hole horizons where the quantum correlations across the horizon can be numerically investigated.
+Here we present a quantum simulator of massless Dirac fermions in the gravitational background of black hole horizons.
+Our simulator is in three spacetime dimensions, though our approach can be effortlessly extended to higher dimensions.
 It has been shown that the radiation of black holes due to fluctuating gravity in the semiclassical limit is equivalent to the radiation of scalar or fermionic particles in the black hole background \cite{morsink_black_1991,Mann1991}.
-Hence, such simulations of black holes can allow us to probe static and dynamic properties of quantum gravity that might be otherwise inaccessible.
-We propose here the simulation of a black hole with a two-dimensional square lattice of fermions.
-By choosing the tunnelling couplings of the lattice appropriately the system can be effectively described by the Dirac fermions embedded in the curved geometry of a black hole~\cite{shi_chip_2021}.
-To test the validity of the simulator we show that the temperature of emitted radiation is faithfully given by Hawking temperature.
-Subsequently, we employ this simulator to investigate the entanglement entropy of 3D black holes.
-While the entanglement entropy of 2D systems is fairly well understood~\cite{calabrese_entanglement_2004,eisert_colloquium_2010}, the generalisation to higher dimensions entails many subtleties~\cite{Casini_2005,eisert_colloquium_2010,nishioka_holographic_2009,casini_towards_2011,zhang_entanglement_2011}.
+Hence, our black hole simulator can numerically and analytically probe static and dynamic properties of semi-classical quantum gravity that might be otherwise inaccessible.